vitejs/vite/docs/config/dep-optimization-options.md

 - **Type:** `string[]`

 Forces ESM interop when importing these dependencies.
 Vite is able to properly detect when a dependency needs interop, so this option isn't generally needed.
 However, different combinations of dependencies could cause some of them to be prebundled differently.
 Adding these packages to `needsInterop` can speed up cold start by avoiding full-page reloads.
 You'll receive a warning if this is the case for one of your dependencies, suggesting to add the package name to this array in your config.

+## optimizeDeps.cssBundle

+- **Type:** `boolean`
+- **Default:** `false` for 'build', `true` otherwise

+When set to `true`, optimized dependencies that contain .css imports will have the css extracted and bundled in a separate file.
+This is useful for reducingthe number of small css requests coming from component-libraries, etc, replacing it instead with a single large css bundle request per dependency.

+Since the css bundle produced is not able to be tree-shaken for production builds, this default behavior if this option is not overrided is enabled for 'dev', and disabled for 'build'.
+That way, an optimized 'build' will externalize the css requests from dependencies so that the individual css imports may be tree-shaken away during the build.